-In the cool foggy morning, it seemed like a brand new day with a totally different hike than the day before.
-As we slowly descended in elevation, we seemed to fly through our miles, hitting Rock Hole Camp (7 miles) by 10 am.
-Having planned to be there by noon for lunch, I was pretty stoked that we were moving much faster than I had anticipated for Syfy's first backpacking trip.
-Rock Hole Camp was amazing and the perfect place for us to stop for our early lunch.
+The cool, foggy morning brought us a brand new day, with a totally different hike than the day before.
+As we slowly descended in elevation, we seemed to fly through our miles, hitting Rock Hole Camp (7 mile mark) by 10 am.
+Having planned to be there by noon for lunch, I was pretty stoked that we were moving much faster than I anticipated for Syfy's first backpacking trip.
+Rock Hole Camp was stunning, and the perfect place for us to stop for our early lunch.
 Someone had stacked large rocks on one another, forming caveman-like couches and chairs around a well-used fire pit.
 This site was right next to the overflowing creek, making it a very tranquil place to eat our lunch.
 While we ate, we only saw one group of backpackers pass us by.
 Other backpackers on this trail seem to be sparse!

 Our last 3 miles for the day

-After eating our early lunch in such a beautiful spot, it was hard to put my heavy pack back on and hit the path again.
+After eating lunch in such a beautiful spot, it was hard to put my heavy pack back on and hit the path again.
 We planned to camp for the night at Junction Camp since I had read online that it's the best of the two camp spots.
-The rest of our hike for the day proved to be a little bit tougher than our morning, with some more climbing in elevation.
 Keeping our same pace from our morning hike, we booked it to the junction in the trail, surprising ourselves with how fast we made our miles for the day.
 It was only 2 pm!
 The trail that leads off the BHT to the official campsite was a very steep and rocky downhill climb.
-We were going to have a hell of a time starting our next morning climbing a mile back uphill to the trail.
+We were going to have a hell of a time starting our next morning, climbing a mile back uphill to the trail.
 I put those thoughts off for tomorrow and excitedly climbed down the hill to assess all of the available spots.

 The early bird gets the worm